hashgraph/hedera-services/platform-sdk/base-apps/swirlds-base-sample/README.md

 ## Usage

-To use the application, follow these steps:
+The best way to run the application is through docker-compose:
+1. Build the application using `gradlew assemble`.
+2. inside `./docker` folder run `docker-compose up`
+4. Access the Swagger UI for interacting with the REST API.
+The Swagger UI runs on `http://localhost:8000/`.
+6. Monitor metrics using the Prometheus server running on `http://localhost:8001/`.
+7. Visualize metrics using Grafana on `http://localhost:8002/`.
+5. Example Http requests have been included in `./http-requests`.

+Alternatively
-1. Build and run the application using `gradlew assemble`.
+1. Build the application using `gradlew assemble`.
 2. Run the app using `gradlew run`
 3. Run all included docker containers using docker-compose.
 Go to docker folder and run `docker-compose up`
 4. Access the Swagger UI for interacting with the REST API.
 The Swagger UI runs on `http://localhost:8080/`.